bevyengine/bevy-website/content/learn/migration-guides/0.11-0.12/_index.md

     .init_asset::<MyAsset>()
 ```

+#### Asset hot-reloading

+The feature `filesystem_watcher` has been renamed to `file_watcher`.
+In addition, you no longer need to manually configure the `ChangeWatcher` in the `AssetPlugin` as it is now configured automatically when the feature is enabled.

 #### Labeled assets

 If your loader allows labeled assets, there are a couple of different ways to handle them.
 The simplest is to call `load_context.labeled_asset_scope`: